 The once prosperous country has been destroyed.
 There are daily bombings, horrific human rights violations, and in September 2013 the UN confirmed that use of chemical weapons was widespread.

-The original factions have splintered; at one point it was estimated that over 1,000 separate armed groups were fighting within the country.
 In 2014, the radical militant group Islamic State (IS) took over large areas to the east of the country and now control about half of Syria.
 In September 2014, the UK, USA and other countries joined forces to start airstrikes to combat ISIS.

 Our work in SYRIA